All Articles

 To be considered for a one-time close, you will need your home plans and construction bid ready to go at the time of land purchase.

-A one-time close comes with a host of benefits: you begin building equity in your property sooner, you can lock-in your interest rate at the beginning of the whole process, you’ll save the closing costs from the after-construction loan closing, and best of all – you won’t have to worry about figuring out financing again.
-You can just move in and enjoy your new home!
+A one-time close comes with many benefits.
+You begin building equity in your property sooner.
+You can lock in your interest rate at the beginning of the whole process.
+You’ll save the closing costs for the after-construction loan closing.

 Call us today, and let’s make your country living dream come true!